 Currently, diversity estimates by leaf area show that sugar maple comprises 12% of the Urban Forest population, Norway maple 8%, green ash 8%, and Manitoba maple and white ash each about 7%.
 This relatively low species diversity increases vulnerability of the Urban Forest to pests or diseases, such as emerald ash borer.
 Improving tree species diversity will improve the Urban Forest's resilience to a wide range of stressors.
-The targets set out in Table 2 are drawn from the urban forestry literature38 and should be achievable in most settings if the full range of non-invasive tree species suited to Mississauga's climate and growing conditions are considered.
-While species native to eastern North America are generally preferred, in some locations other non-invasive species may be more suitable.
+The targets set out in Table 2 are drawn from the urban forestry literature37 and should be achievable in most settings if the full range of native and non-invasive tree species suited to Mississauga's climate and growing conditions are considered.